Dr. Weil’s 4 Favorite Anti-Inflammatory Foods

 - Berries: I love the taste of all kinds of berries, which are among the most healthful foods one can eat.
 For example, a study at Ohio State University found that black raspberries reduce the incidence of certain cancers in animals by 50 percent.
 The juice of sea buckthorn berries (known as olivello juice) is one of the most concentrated natural sources of vitamin C ever discovered.
 Add berries to your grocery list and choose organic when possible.
 Try this recipe with berries: Peach & Blueberry Cobbler.

-- Black cod: I do love salmon, but pound for pound, black cod (also known as butterfish or sablefish) has even more omega-3 fatty acids than salmon.
+- Black cod: I do love salmon, but pound for pound, wild caught black cod (also known as butterfish or sablefish) has even more omega-3 fatty acids than salmon.
 It also has a buttery taste that makes it the finest fish I have ever eaten.
 Ask for it at your local fish market.
 Try black cod in Seafood Fideo.

-- Bok choy: Cruciferous vegetables in general are among my favorites – they have potent anti-inflammatory and anti-cancer effects.
+- Bok choy: Cruciferous vegetables in general are among my favorites – they have potent anti-inflammatory, hormone-balancing and anti-cancer effects.
 But bok choy stands out in that it has higher concentration of beta-carotene and vitamin A than any other variety of cabbage.
 Use it in soups, stews, stir-fry’s or on its own as a side.
 Try bok choy in Hot and Sour Greens.